 According to SiriusDecisions, when B2B companies “align their revenue engine–the sales, product and marketing functions–they grow 12 to 15 times faster than their peers and are 34 percent more profitable.”

-Now that you’ve learned my top tips, I’d love to hear from you.
-What practices do you use to build C-suite relationships?
+Now that you’ve learned my favorite ways to manage upward, I’d love to hear from you.
+What skills or practices do you use to build C-suite relationships or manage upward?

-At Aventi Group, we mentor heads of product marketing to build C-suite relationships.
-Please contact us if you’d like a 30-minute session for input on your own approach to managing upwards.
+At Aventi Group, we mentor heads of product marketing to better manage upwards and build C-suite relationships.
+Please contact us if you’d like a 30-minute session for input on skills and tactics you can use, or ways you can successfully manage upwards.